CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-5.md

 ## Overview

-In this task, you will be able to view the static content on web server
+In this task, you will be able to view the static content on web server and its related traffic.

 1. In the Firewall dashboard, on the top right corner, click on **Commit** and wait till the process completes.